lowvoltage/lowvoltage.github.io/_posts/2017-07-13-Raspberry-Pi-MQTT-Server.md

 Create a file on the "boot" partition named `ssh` (no extension)

 ## Power on the Raspberry Pi
 Plug in the SD card and connect the power cable.
-There will be a couple of minutes of initial activity.
+There will be a minute or so of initial activity.
 If everything works fine, the Pi should receive a dynamic IP address from your network's router.

 ## Assign a static IP
 In your router's web interface, check for a "raspberrypi" DHCP client and assign a fixed (static) IP address to it.
 Let's say this IP is `192.168.0.60`.